-The All Wales Safeguarding Procedures has been developed to ensure policy and practice in Wales consistently applies the legislation and statutory guidance as required by The Social Services and well-being (Wales) Act 2014.
+The All Wales Safeguarding Procedures have been developed to ensure policy and practice in Wales consistently applies the legislation and statutory guidance as required by The Social Services and Well-Being (Wales) Act 2014.

-The procedures are designed and intended to standardise practice across Wales.
+The Procedures are designed and intended to standardise practice across Wales.
 Awareness amongst policy makers and practitioners has emphasised the need for common systems and processes to protect both children and adults at risk of abuse and neglect.

-The procedures identify arrangements for responding to safeguarding concerns about practitioners and people in a position of trust, power or influence.
-The procedures provide a clear process for investigation where the nature of activity that a practitioner or person who is in a position of trust has raised concerns.
+The Procedures identify arrangements for responding to safeguarding concerns about practitioners and people in a position of trust, power or influence.
+The Procedures provide a clear process for investigation where the nature of activity of a practitioner or person who is in a position of trust has raised concerns.